dimassores/cbandits/examples/README.md

 1. Follow the existing naming convention
 2. Use similar structure to existing examples
 3. Update this README.md with new algorithm information
 4. Create corresponding guide in `guides/` folder
+5. Test examples with different parameter configurations